-Ardfert Cathedral Ardfert, Kerry
+Ardfert Cathedral, Ardfert, Kerry Tel: +353 66 7134711 Email: ardfertcathedral@opw.ie Web: www.heritageireland.ie

-Email: ardfertcathedral@opw.ie

 Derrynane House is the ancestral home of Daniel O'Connell, lawyer, politician and statesman.
 Situated on 120 hectares of parklands on the scenic Kerry coast, the House displays many relics of O'Connell's life and career.
 Access for visitors with disabilities to ground floor.